2xic/tinyeth/README.md

 ### Plan

-- [ ] (WIP) Implement encoding and decoding of RLP Currently added:
+- [ ] (WIP) Implement encoding and decoding of RLP
-    - Basic support added currently

-- [ ] (WIP) Signing of transactions
   Currently added:
+    - Support for primitive types, and partial bigint support

+- [ ] (WIP) Construction of transactions

+  Currently added:
     - Support for creating a key pair added, signing, and verification
     - Support for creating a raw transactions
+    - (wip) signing of transactions

-- [ ] Implementation of parts of the EVM
+- [ ] Implementation parts of the EVM (i.e should be able to run a simple contract based on the bytecode)

 - [ ] Data structures like block, transactions, accounts, etc